StackStorm/st2docs/docs/source/install/puppet_chef_salt_ansible.rst

 Pack Installation and Management
 --------------------------------

-StackStorm packs can be installed and configured directly from Puppet.
+|st2| packs can be installed and configured directly from Puppet.
 This can be done via the `st2::pack` and `st2::pack::config` defined types.

 Defined Types
 ~~~~~~~~~~~~~